markdwags/Razor/help/docs/guide/commands.md

     `waitformenu 'any' 5000` will wait for 5 seconds

     `waitformenu 5000` will wait 30 seconds for a menu with the id of 5000

+!!! warning
+    This command does not work on context menus, they are for an less used menu type.
+See the `menu` command to use context/popup menus.

 !!! example